Using AI in Transana

 The first choice a researcher must make when using AI in Transana is between external AI and embedded (or internal) AI.

-External AI uses an outside service such as ChatGPT, Gemini, Co-pilot, or Claude, for AI queries.
-Currently, Transana supports ChatGPT for external exploration of data.
+External AI uses an outside service such as ChatGPT, Claude, Gemini, or Co-pilot for AI queries.
+Currently, Transana supports ChatGPT and Claude for external exploration of data.

 Embedded AI uses an AI service on a computer controlled by the researcher.
 Currently, Transana supports the Ollama system, which offers hundreds of individual AI models to choose from.